 As the senior population grows, so does the number of senior citizens who struggle with food insecurity.
 In a recent study of senior hunger, 8.9% of seniors in Texas are at risk for hunger.
 These seniors must make difficult decisions, like whether to pay for food or medication, and often face challenges to food access due to mobility or transportation.
 Hunger can have serious effects on a senior’s health as it may worsen symptoms of conditions like diabetes, frailty, and heart disease.
 To learn more about senior hunger and the difficult choices seniors have to make to make ends meet, please click here.

-From July 1, 2015 – June 30, 2016 the Brazos Valley Food Bank distributed over 11,000 Senior Bags to more than 300 seniors through our four partners: Meals on Wheels, the Grimes Health Resource Center, the Madison Health Resource Center, and the Washington County Healthy Living Association.
+From July 1, 2017 – June 30, 2018 the Brazos Valley Food Bank distributed 7,266 Senior Bags (an average of 140/week) to 403 unique seniors through our four partners: Meals on Wheels, the Grimes Health Resource Center, the Madison Health Resource Center, and the Washington County Healthy Living Association.

 What’s in a Senior Bag?